Understanding and configuring a Dynamic MPD

 Once an MPD changes from dynamic to static MPD@minimumUpdatePeriod is removed.
 Absence of the MPD@minimumUpdatePeriod attribute indicates an infinite validity period (the MPD will not be updated anymore).
 A value of '0' indicates that the MPD has no validity after the moment it was retrieved.
 In such a situation, the client will have to acquire a new MPD whenever it wants to retrieve new media segments.

-MPD@minimumBufferTime prescribes how much buffer a client should keep under
+MPD@minimumBufferTime prescribes how many seconds of buffer a client should keep to avoid

 --mpd.min_buffer_time.
 It is set to 10 seconds by default.